dennisreimann/bitcoindevlist.com/README.md

 Just append your-name.json to the bottom, the list is shuffled on page load.
 You can use Markdown in the `description` property.

 Name, description and nano_account is mandatory but you can leave any of the other fields blank.
 The sponsor_link can for example be a link to your Github sponsor page, Patreon or other means of Donation / Sponsorhip.
+An example of such link: [https://github.com/sponsors/luke-jr](https://github.com/sponsors/luke-jr)

 Tags is used to filter participants on the site.
 Please compare with others first, or find inspiration on the [original site](https://bitcoindevlist.com/).